-North Carolina offers stunning fall foliage and color from the first weeks of October through early November.
-The annual show of vibrant reds, orange and gold begins in the higher elevations, such as Mount Mitchell and Grandfather Mountain, and works its way down the mountains, to the foothills and then the Piedmont.
-Read our forecast for this year’s fall color and when you should visit different spots to see the best fall color show…
+North Carolina offers one of the most colorful and long-lasting fall foliage displays in the world from the last week in September through October.
+The annual show of vibrant reds, oranges, and gold begins in the higher elevations, such as Mount Mitchell and Grandfather Mountain, and works its way down the mountains to the foothills and then the Piedmont.
+Read our forecast for this year’s fall color and when you should visit different spots to see the best fall color show.

 The twin city of Winston-Salem has the longest-serving mayor in the city’s history.
 Mayor Allen Joines has served the town for 22 years and has been instrumental in many of the changes and growth Winston-Salem has seen.
 But he has not accomplished this on his own.
 The government is comprised of many individuals who work to improve our city.